-- An activity shall be halted if a judge considers it to be hazardous.
-If a team cannot load its bridge safely, loading will cease and the bridge will not be eligible for awards, except aesthetics and video. - 11.2.1.2 Competitors who are not participating in loading, faculty, advisers, and other spectators shall observe from a safe area designated by the judges and host school. - While participating in load testing, competitors shall wear personal protective equipment consisting of hardhats meeting ANSI standard Z89.1, protective eyewear or safety goggles meeting ANSI standard Z87.1, work gloves, and leather construction boots.
+11.2.1.1 An activity shall be halted if a judge considers it to be hazardous.
+If a team cannot load its bridge safely, loading will cease and the bridge will not be eligible for awards, except aesthetics and video.

+11.2.1.2 Competitors who are not participating in loading, faculty, advisers, and other spectators shall observe from a safe area designated by the judges and host school.

+11.2.1.3 While participating in load testing, competitors shall wear personal protective equipment consisting of hardhats meeting ANSI standard Z89.1, protective eyewear or safety goggles meeting ANSI standard Z87.1, work gloves, and steel toe or composite toe boots that extend above the ankle.
+Steel or composite toe caps over leather work boots are acceptable.
 This safety equipment is provided by each team.
 Judges will not permit load testing by competitors who are not wearing the specified personal protective equipment or are wearing it improperly.